ashuchhabra/Amazon-Product-Recommendation-System/README.md

 ## Model Building

-Out of 180k data points, the dataset was reduced to 16k points by removing the duplicates and performing text preprocessing on the dataset.
+Out of the 180k data points, the dataset was reduced to 16k points by removing the duplicates and performing text preprocessing on the dataset.

 Three approaches: <b> Text-based product similarity,text-semantic based product similarity and visual feature based product similarity are used for this case study.</b>
 <b>